 5. Agios Nikólaos - Achla and back (signposted by means of the number 6)

-6. Vourkotí - Profítis Ilías - Agii Saránta or Vourkotí - Arni - Katákilos - Batsí (in the beginning signposted by means of the number 12).
+6. Vourkotí - Profítis Ilías - Agii Saránta or Vourkotí - Arni - Katákilos - Batsí (signposted by means of the number 12).

 Since January the 1st 2004

 you are visitor n°

 The Hermes in the Archeological Museum of Chóra

 The Sáriza-well in Apíkia